Gourmet Dog Business Micro-Business — UK Starter Guide

 Startup Cost: £50–£300 | Difficulty: Beginner | Time to Start: 7 Days | Business Type: Local

 This video provides a step-by-step guide to launching a gourmet dog treat business in the UK.
 You'll learn about the initial investment required, the tools needed, and the key steps to success.
-Watch the full video on YouTube for the full walkthrough.Key Takeaways
+Watch the full video on YouTube.Key Takeaways

 - Initial investment in ingredients and packaging materials is minimal (£1.50 - £2.50 per batch)